MinaProtocol/mina/src/lib/mina_caqti/README.md

 Custom array types
 ------------------

-Another notable feature of the library are the custom array types, which are used to provide a `Caqti.Type.t` for OCaml array types not already built into Caqti.
+You can use custom array types to provide a `Caqti.Type.t` for OCaml array types not already built into Caqti.
 For example, `array_int_typ` is used to give a type for the OCaml type `int array`.
 Such Caqti types can be used for the input or result type of queries, or to provide type